-Archduke Carl Ludwig (a brother of the Emperor Franz Joseph) extensively redesigned the house inside and out from 1861 onward.
+Archduke Carl Ludwig (a brother of the Emperor Franz Joseph) extensively redesigned the house inside and outside from 1861 onward.

 In 1889 Archduke Carl Ludwig gave Schloss Artstetten to his eldest son, Franz Ferdinand von Österreich-Este, who had it remodelled according to his own ideas.
 Since 1913 Schloss Artstetten has presented itself as we know it today: an architectually delightful construction flanked by seven distinctive towers.